RecursiveMaple/OpenFrontIO/README.md

-# OpenFrontIO - rm-v23 Branch
+# OpenFrontIO - RM's Custom Client

-## 1. Project Introduction
+## 1. Introduction

 This is a personal fork of OpenFrontIO, derived from the [OpenFrontIO main repository](https://github.com/openfrontio/OpenFrontIO).
 I have implemented several enhancements to the game client based on my preferences, primarily by integrating quick operation features.